E-commerce

 CRO makes decisions more reliable

 Another major reason to consider CRO important is that it forces the company to make better decisions.
-Without a structured approach, redesign or optimization choices often rely on internal intuitions, aesthetic preferences, or ideas copied from a competitor.
+Without a structured approach, redesign or optimization choices often rely on internal instincts, aesthetic preferences, or ideas copied from a competitor.

 What CRO brings to decision-making